Targeted Attack Improves Protection against Unauthorized Diffusion Customization: Experiments

 \subsection{Experimental Setups}

-\textbf{LoRA \& Metrics} LoRA generates output images with the same semantic contents of input images.
-As visualized in Figure~\ref{fig:main}, existing adversarial attacks disturb LoRA mainly by degrading the quality of output images.
-Hence, we benchmark the performance of adversarial attacks by assessing the quality of LoRA output images.
+\textbf{Experimental Setups on LoRA+DreamBooth} LoRA+Dreambooth~\citep{hu2021lora,ruiz2023dreambooth} (LoRA for simplicity) is the most widely used customization method for diffusion models, occupying a share of more than $90\%$ in the open-source customization platform.
+LoRA fine-tunes diffusion models with low-ranked adapters on dozens of reference images and generates images with similar contents or styles.
+Due to its power and convenience, LoRA is the main tool for customization of unauthorized diffusion.

-We finetunes LDM with LoRA and then use the finetuned LDM to generate output images.
-Finetuning is done on 20 input images with the same content or style.
-We generate 100 output images with the finetuned LDM and assess their image quality with CLIP-IQA~\citep{wang2023exploring}, a CLIP-based image quality assessment metric.
-A high CLIP-IQA score indicates low image quality and strong performance of adversarial attacks.
-The implementation details of LoRA and CLIP-IQA are discussed in Appendix~\ref{appendix:implementation}.
+In our experiments, we use LoRA to fine-tune the diffusion model on protected reference images.
+Fine-tuning is done with 20 protected images with the same content or style.
+We then generate 100 output images with the fine-tuned customization diffusion models and assess image quality with CLIP-IQA~\citep{wang2023exploring} (CLIP-IQA).
+A high CLIP-IQA score indicates low image quality and strong protection performance.
+We also follow~\citep{van2023anti} to introduce two facial image quality metrics in our experiments on CelebA-HQ: Face Detection Failure Rate (FDFR)~\citep{deng2020retinaface} and Identity Score Matching (ISM)~\citep{deng2019arcface}.
+A strong protection expects a high FDFR by making the face detection (is there a face) failed and a low ISM by disrupting the facial identification (who is the face).

+\textbf{Experimental Setups on SDEdit} SDEdit~\citep{meng2021sdedit} is an image-to-image customization method that modifies the content or style of a single reference image while keeping the structural similarity, i.e. the layout of the reference image.

-\textbf{SDEdit \& Metrics} SDEdit generates an output image based on an input image, withholding the \textit{structural similarity}.
-This means that the output and input image are supposed to share the same composition (i.e. the arrangement of elements) and differ mainly in styles and some details.
-Successful adversarial attacks destroy this structural similarity.
-Hence, we adopt Multi-Scale SSIM (MS-SSIM)~\citep{wang2003multiscale} and CLIP Image-to-Image Similarity (denoted as CLIP-SIM)~\citep{wang2023exploring}, two measurements of image-to-image structural similarity, to benchmark how adversarial attacks interfere the structural similarity.
-A strong adversarial attack is expected to have both these similarity metrics low.
-Implementation details of SDEdit and two metrics are given in Appendix~\ref{appendix:implementation}.
+In our experiments, we use SDEdit to generate output images based on protected reference images.
+The strength of SDEdit is set as $0.3$.
+Successful protections destroy this structural similarity between the output image and its corresponding reference image.
+Hence, we adopt Multi-Scale SSIM (MS-SSIM)~\citep{wang2003multiscale} and CLIP Image-to-Image Similarity (CLIP-SIM)~\citep{wang2023exploring}, two measurements for image-to-image similarity.
+We include MS-SSIM for structural similarity and CLIP-SIM for semantic similarity.
+A strong protection is expected to have both metrics low.